Challenges Facing Small-sized Construction Firms in the Gaza Strip

 The most affecting small-sized construction firms’ challenges are: start-up cost, foreign currency fluctuation, access to finance during the execution of work, continuous abruption and unstable prices of construction material, nomination and recruitment policies for the team, the lack of clarity of vision and the difficulty of developing a strategic plan far away, the complexities of dealing with suppliers, and the general economic situation.

 Based on the above challenges, small-sized construction firms should have a protection against unequal competition and a mitigation of financial loads.
-In addition to a group motivational measures to improve the opportunities for the small contractors to survive and grow.
+In addition, group motivational measures, improve the opportunities for the small contractors to survive and grow.

 Keywords: Challenges, Small sized firms, Construction industry, Gaza strip, SMEs, Relative importance index, Likert scale.